+Example calculations for BMP phosphorus reductions can be found in Appendix D.

 Phosphorus Reduction Strategies

 The phosphorus reduction strategies for the Big Green Lake watershed incorporate results of several comprehensive studies already completed and additional studies underway.
 The strategies include efforts to reduce phosphorus discharges at the source through BMPs and enhance the assimilative capacities of the streams, wetlands, and shorelines within the watershed that serve as the pathways of pollutant migration to Big Green Lake.